Skip to content

 Disclaimer

-This software was created by reverse engineering my own personal security system.
-All of this code was generated through trial and error since there is no documentation that I could find that explains the registers.
+This tool was created through reverse engineering and has been expanded through crowdsourced data.
+All of this code was generated through trial and error since there is no official documentation available that explains the registers.
 If you can help out by filling in some of the blanks throughout the code base, I would be greatly appreciative of it!
 Alternatively buying me a coffee greatly inspires me to continue improving the application.